MechanicalRabbit/FunSQL.jl/docs/src/guide.md

 rows, but allows us to relate each row to adjacent rows in the same partition.
 In particular, we can apply regular aggregate functions, which calculate the summary value of a subset of rows related to the current row.

+In the following example, the rows `visit_occurrence` are partitioned per patient and ordered by the starting date of the visit.
+The `frame` clause specifies the subset of rows relative to the current row (the *window frame*) to be used by aggregate functions.
+In this example, the frame contains all rows prior to the current row.

 *For each visit, show the time passed since the previous visit.*